SuhaylSayed/Currency-Banknote-Image-Recognition/README.md

 **Dataset**

-We developed two models to recognize Indian currency notes based on denomination: Decision Trees and Convolutional Neural Networks.
-Following training, we evaluated both models' classification accuracy on an unseen training dataset.
+Two models were developed to recognize Indian currency notes based on denomination: Decision Trees and Convolutional Neural Networks.
+After training, both models' classification accuracy was evaluated on an unseen training dataset.

-Before beginning the training process, we analyzed our dataset, which consisted of 2571 images.
-We carefully examined a selection of images, including their dimensions (height, width, and color channels).
-Our images varies significanly due to real-world factors such as image quality, lighting conditions, and camera angle.
-It's worth noting that many of the images depicted only partial views of the currency notes.
-Our analysis led us to conclude that our models would be challenged when identifying currency in various conditions, resulting in lower classification accuracy than if we had used clear images.
+Before starting the training process, the dataset, consisting of 2571 images, was analyzed.
+A selection of images, including their dimensions (height, width, and color channels), was carefully examined.
+Images varied significantly due to real-world factors such as image quality, lighting conditions, and camera angle.
+Many of the images depicted only partial views of the currency notes.
+The analysis concluded that models would face challenges identifying currency in various conditions, resulting in lower classification accuracy than if clear images were used.

-For example, due to variations in lighting, using the currency's color alone may not be as effective as using consistent coloring.
-Similarly, large differences in the background could cause the models to focus on incorrect patterns.
-That being said, we were confident in our dataset choice.
-Tt provided a diverse set of real-world images that would help our models perform well in real-world scenarios which was the goal of this project.
-We trained both Decision Trees and Convolutional Neural Networks models using the dataset and evaluated their classification accuracy on an unseen training dataset.
+The dataset choice was deemed appropriate, providing a diverse set of real-world images that would help models perform well in real-world scenarios, which was the goal of this project.
+Both Decision Trees and Convolutional Neural Networks models were trained using the dataset and evaluated for classification accuracy on an unseen training dataset.

 **Decision Trees**

-Our initial approach involved training decision trees, even though we anticipated that they might not perform as well as CNNs.
-This is because CNN's  are more adept at complex image classification.
-Using decision trees would allow us to establish a baseline to compare the performance of our CNN models and establish their superiority.
+Initially, decision trees were trained, even though it was anticipated that they might not perform as well as CNNs, which are more adept at complex image classification.
+Using decision trees allowed establishing a baseline to compare the performance of CNN models and establishing their superiority.

-To optimize our decision tree models, we experimented with three different feature engineering techniques.
-Prior to training, we divided our dataset into validation, training, and testing sets, with the testing set remaining unseen by the model.
-We also employed one-hot encoding to represent the labels.
-Additionally, we flattened the image data into one-dimensional vectors, as this is the format that the models expect for input data.
+To optimize decision tree models, three different feature engineering techniques were experimented with.
+Prior to training, the dataset was divided into validation, training, and testing sets, with the testing set remaining unseen by the model.
+One-hot encoding was employed to represent the labels.
+Additionally, image data was flattened into one-dimensional vectors, as this is the format that the models expect for input data.

 1. SelectKBest